 - 1 teaspoon vanilla extract

 - 1 large egg

-Melt remaining 2 tablespoons of butter and pour evenly into bottom of muffin tins.
+- Melt remaining 1/4 cup butter, and divide evenly among bottom of muffin tins.

-Top with 2 teaspoons of brown sugar in each tin.
+- Top with brown sugar in each tin.